TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 Factors That Affect TV Power Cost

-Some of the factors that affect TV power cost include screen size, the number of watching hours, brightness level, and the TV type.
+Factors affecting TV power cost include screen size, the number of watching hours, brightness level, and the TV type.
 We have several other factors also in play, but these are some of the most important ones.

 Let’s look at each of these factors